HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D

+## SDL3 BRANCH

+Currently doesn't work properly.
+Need to fix.

-Sandboxia is a sandbox game written in C++ using OpenGL.
-It is designed to be a simple sandbox game that is easy to run on older machines.
+Sandboxia is a sandbox game written in C++ using SDL3.
+It is designed to be a simple sandbox game that is easy to run on low-end machines.
 The game is still in development.
-The render engine was upgraded to OpenGL 3.0.
-The 'Legacy' render engine is still included for backwards compatibility.
+The renderer is fully replaced with new SDL3-based renderer.
 Sandboxia2D comes with a simple API for mods to add new features to the game.
 For deeper modding, modify the source code directly.
 Windows support is still experimental.

 ## Features
 - Bugs may be present
 - 2D World
-- OpenGL 3.0
+- SDL3-3.2.8
 - VSYNC
 - World saving/loading
 - Debug mode